 What are my options if I have a food allergy or celiac disease?

 Avoiding certain food allergens or gluten is extremely important for those students who are diagnosed with a food allergy and/or celiac disease.
-The Simple Servings station, found in Seminole Cafe, serves meals that are prepared without 7 of the FDA’s Top 8 allergens (wheat, soy, shellfish, dairy products, eggs, peanuts, or tree nuts) or gluten.
+The Simple Servings station, found in Suwannee Room, serves meals that are prepared without 7 of the FDA’s Top 8 allergens (wheat, soy, shellfish, dairy products, eggs, peanuts, or tree nuts) or gluten.
 Foods are also protected against cross-contact with the Top 8 allergens and gluten throughout storage, preparation, and service.
 To further protect against cross-contact, all customers are provided with a clean plate with each visit and are served directly by dining staff instead of the typical self-serve style of other stations.